-- Appropriate procedures were followed to minimize the doses to workers involved in the management - of the incident (e.g. collective and personal protective measures).
-Dosimetry control, personal - 17 protective equipment, work order management, training and education on relevant activities, etc. were - used for that purpose.
-The need for dose estimation and for medical consultation was also considered. - 19 Attempts to lift the lid of the cleaning tank, which started at 00:21 on 11 April 2003, required the - 20 presence of two Framatome Advanced Nuclear Power (FANP) operators a crane operator, a fuel - 21 handling machine operator as well as a member of the dosimetry control staff from among the Paks - NPP personnel.
+Appropriate procedures were followed to minimize the doses to workers involved in the management of the incident (e.g. collective and personal protective measures).
+Dosimetry control, personal protective equipment, work order management, training and education on relevant activities, etc. were used for that purpose.
+The need for dose estimation and for medical consultation was also considered.

-- All personnel present were equipped with respirators with external oxygen supply.
-The crane operator - 24 had a full beard underneath his respirator.
-He had not received formal training in the use of a respirator - prior to the incident but was instructed at the time. - As part of the routine checks for contamination at the exit point from the reactor area, an external - 27 contamination above the prescribed maximum level for normal operation was detected at the crane - operator.
+- Attempts to lift the lid of the cleaning tank, which started at 00:21 on 11 April 2003, required the - 2 presence of two Framatome Advanced Nuclear Power (FANP) operators a crane operator, a fuel - 3 handling machine operator as well as a member of the dosimetry control staff from among the Paks - 4 NPP personnel. - 5 All personnel present were equipped with respirators with external oxygen supply.
+The crane operator - 6 had a full beard underneath his respirator.
+He had not received formal training in the use of a respirator - 7 prior to the incident but was instructed at the time. - 8 As part of the routine checks for contamination at the exit point from the reactor area, an external - 9 contamination above the prescribed maximum level for normal operation was detected at the crane - operator.
 He was decontaminated by repeated showering, followed by shaving of his beard and cutting - of his hair.
-These activities reduced his external contamination levels to below prescribed levels. - 30 The operator implemented an extensive programme for monitoring intakes of radionuclides by - 31 personnel present at the site during the incident, prioritizing the monitoring on the basis of the - 32 potential for intake.
+These activities reduced his external contamination levels to below prescribed levels. - 12 The operator implemented an extensive programme for monitoring intakes of radionuclides by - personnel present at the site during the incident, prioritizing the monitoring on the basis of the - potential for intake.
 The first measurements were performed in the morning of 11 April 2003.
-Over - 33 600 personnel were measured at the Paks NPP whole body counter.
-Only seven of the assessed doses - 34 were close to or above 0.1 mSv.
-This whole body counting arrangement was also implemented for - 35 relevant personnel at the National "Frederic Joliot Curie" Radiobiology and Radio-diagnostic - Research Institute, OSSKI.
+Over - 15 600 personnel were measured at the Paks NPP whole body counter.
+Only seven of the assessed doses - were close to or above 0.1 mSv.
+This whole body counting arrangement was also implemented for - 17 relevant personnel at the National "Frederic Joliot Curie" Radiobiology and Radio-diagnostic - Research Institute, OSSKI.
 The two sets of results were consistent.
-From the records reviewed, doses - 37 from external gamma radiation for the Paks NPP and contractor staff during and after the incident - 38 ranged up to approximately 7 mSv.
-Committed effective doses from inhalation of radionuclides - 39 ranged up to approximately 1 mSv.
+From the records reviewed, doses - 19 from external gamma radiation for the Paks NPP and contractor staff during and after the incident - 17 Hom external gamma radiation for the raks 1411 and contractor start during and after the incident - 20 ranged up to approximately 7 mSv.
+Committed effective doses from inhalation of radionuclides - 21 ranged up to approximately 1 mSv.
 The crane operator had received the highest committed effective - dose from intakes [I-19].